Alcohol bottles on the table and a drunken person laying on the bed

 1. Weight.
 We experience the effects of alcohol more strongly and more quickly the less body tissue we have to absorb it.
 A larger body provides more room for the alcohol to spread.

 5. The type of alcohol.
 Alcohol content varies between drinks.
-Spirits that are highly concentrated, like vodka and gin, are absorbed by our bodies more quickly.
+Spirits that are highly concentrated, like vodka and gin, are absorbed by our body more quickly.
 The body also absorbs champagne and other bubbly drinks like soda mixes more quickly than other beverages.

 6. How quickly we drink.
 Drinking a lot of alcohol in a short amount of time is going to make us feel intoxicated very quickly, regardless of what we drink.
 Chugging is dangerous because we may not realize how drunk we’re becoming until well after our last drink.